pmyteh/RISJbot/README.md

 A scrapy project to extract the text and metadata of articles from news websites.

+This should provide much of the structure and parsing code needed to fetch from arbitrary news websites.
+It may work out-of-the-box on some or more of the sites with specific spiders already written (see below) but be aware that web scrapers are by their nature somewhat brittle: they depend on the underlying format and structure of each site's pages, and when these are changed they tend to break.
+Although RISJbot has a fallback scraper that does a reasonable job with arbitrary news pages, it's not a substitute for a hand-tailored spider.

+Having some degree of experience with Python would be very helpful.
+If sites update their templates or you want to add a new site to the collection then some coding will be necessary.
+I've tried to ensure that the existing code is well commented.
+The Scrapy docs are themselves quite good if you find yourself needing to understand what is going on behind the scenes.

 ## Installation

 This is a Scrapy project, so first you need a working Scrapy installation: